 If you’re looking for something with more I/O capabilities, you may want to look elsewhere, but if you’re looking for something simple, this interface is a terrific choice.

-Earlier (in the first edition of the article), we mentioned that this is the first time that Solid State Logic has released an affordable audio interface, and considering the company’s reputation as being an absolute titan among studio gear manufacturers – it’s been well worth the wait.
+Earlier (in the first edition of the article), I mentioned that this is the first time that Solid State Logic has released an affordable audio interface, and considering the company’s reputation as being an absolute titan among studio gear manufacturers – it’s been well worth the wait.

 The SSL 2+ is a fantastic sounding interface and is more than capable of delivering high-performance audio recordings.